 The scholarship in question is the John and Abigail Adams Scholarship which is offered to Massachusetts students who score in the proficient and advanced ranges of the grade ten MCAS tests, have combined scores which place them in the top 25% of their district, and attend state schools.
 This is actually a good chunk of children, and if sending them all to state schools tuition-free sounds to good to be true, that’s because there’s a little “fuzzy math” involved.
 I know because two of my children have been eligible for the John and Abigail Adams Scholarship.

-First of all, the phrase “tuition-free” doesn’t mean a student gets a full ride because the price of room and board are not included.
+First of all, the phrase “tuition-free” doesn’t mean a student gets a full ride because the price of room and board is not included.
 It’s okay if you thought it was, it’s a rookie mistake we all make in the beginning of our careers as the parents of college students.
 The John and Abigail Adams Scholarship also does not include fees, and that is where the confusion lies.

 If you’ve looked at typical tuition rates for private colleges they generally break down into a larger tuition number and a series of smaller fees.
 Boston College, for instance, lists its 2013 tuition as $41,480 with mandatory fees totaling $724 and a one-time fee of $450.